 The feature allows you to change any parameters from saturation to exposure, which you can save for future use.
 What’s incredible about it is that you can even share it with your friends.

-Snapseed is owned by Google, which is also the company behind Android phones.
+Snapseed is owned by Google, also the company behind Android phones.
 But thankfully, this app is also available on Apple’s app store, and it works well on iPhones.

 That means you can use it no matter what device you have.
 Just make sure you have enough space on your device because a tool this powerful requires a lot of memory.

-If you have Adobe Creative Cloud, then you need to download Lightroom Mobile on your phone.
-This the perfect app to use if you want unlimited options for filters that look professional.
+If you have Adobe Creative Cloud, you need to download Lightroom Mobile on your phone.
+This is the perfect app to use if you want unlimited options for filters that look professional.

 Oh, and did we mention you can also buy presets online to add to your collection?

 Like the Lightroom on your desktop, you also have the option to create or tweak existing presets.
-It’s especially useful when the filter you chose alters the color or the mood of your photo a little too much.
+It’s handy when the filter you chose alters the colour or the mood of your photo a little too much.

 Of course, Lightroom Mobile takes a little getting used to at first because the user interface is different.
 But once you become familiar with all the tools, you’ll see that it’s just as effective as the regular Lightroom.

 The Instagram apps on our list only offer regular presets.
 But what if you want to make a filter that includes all sorts of effects, such as double exposure and colour shift?
 If that’s the case, Afterlight 2 is the app for you.